 With the effects of legislation removed, CBO's past inaccuracies are closely related to inaccuracies in forecasting economic variables.
 Thus, they should be affected by errors in the projection of the business cycle.
-Forecasting the course of a business cycle over more than two years is virtually impossible, so CBO has traditionally tried to incorporate the business cycle into its economic projections in a serious way only for the current year and the budget year.
-In its projections for longer horizons, CBO simply assumes that gross domestic product (GDP) will, on average, adhere to its trend (or "potential") path.
-That assumption recognizes that, in fact, GDP will sometimes be above and sometimes below its potential, but CBO cannot forecast those boom or recession periods more than a couple of years ahead.
+Forecasting the course of a business cycle over more than two years is virtually impossible, so CBO has traditionally tried to incorporate the business cycle in its economic projections explicitly only for the current year and the budget year.
+13 In its projections for longer horizons, CBO simply assumes that gross domestic product (GDP) will, on average, adhere to its trend (or "potential") path.
+14 That assumption recognizes that, in fact, GDP will sometimes be above